Linaro/lava/doc/v2/naming-conventions.rst

   dynamic data.

 **pipeline**
-  The name for the design of LAVA V2, based on how the actions to be executed by the dispatcher are arranged in a unidirectional pipe.
+  The internal name for the design of LAVA V2, based on how the actions to be executed by the dispatcher are arranged in a unidirectional pipeline object.
 The contents of the pipe are validated before the job starts and the description of all elements in the pipe is retained for later reference.

   .. seealso:: :ref:`pipeline_construction` and :term:`pipeline` in the
      Glossary.

 **protocol**
-  An API used by the python code inside ``lava-dispatcher`` to interact with external systems and daemons when a shell like environment is not supported. :term:`Protocols <protocol>` need to be supported within the python codebase and currently include multinode, LXC and
+  An API used by the python code inside ``lava_dispatcher`` to interact with external systems and daemons when a shell like environment is not supported. :term:`Protocols <protocol>` need to be supported within the python codebase and currently include multinode, LXC and